 Places are prioritised for children whose parents/carers value the Montessori approach and seek to engage with the philosophy through their own parenting.

-Your child is ready to join our Infant Community when they are over one year of age and are able to walk confidently, so that they are able to navigate our classroom and garden area.
-Children should also be able to sit in a low chair and join the group for snack and will usually be able to manage without a nap until after lunch time.
+Your child is ready to join our Infant Community once they are over one year of age.
+At this stage, children are beginning to explore the world with growing curiosity and independence, and our environment is designed to meet their developmental needs with care and sensitivity.
+Children should be able to sit in a low chair and join the group for snack, and will usually be able to manage without a nap until after lunchtime.

 Your child is ready to join our Children’s House when they are over three years of age.
 They should be able to separate from you (following their settling in period) and respond comfortably to teachers and other children.
 Children should be making good progress in toilet learning before beginning Children’s House.